 In the waning years of the Umayyad dynasty, a caliphal army suffered a major defeat in an area that is now part of Afghanistan, to a Turkish people called the Turgesh.
 The defeat was serious enough to disrupt caliphal control of the region called Transoxiana (literally “across the Oxus River,” which is today known as the Amu Darya) and allowed the Turgesh to advance into the eastern Iranian region of Khurasan.
 The setback for the caliphate was temporary; the Arabs laid a whupping on the Turgesh later that year that led to their almost total disappearance as a threat.
 The setback for the Umayyad dynasty, however, was considerably more significant, because the loss of direct control over Khurasan helped set the conditions that allowed the Abbasid revolution to incubate there.

-Asad targeted Khuttal, a local Iranian statelet in the vicinity of modern Tajikistan that had supported Harith and the Turgesh, but Suluk responded to the threat to his ally.
-Asad sent his baggage train, loaded with goodies looted from Khuttal, back toward the Oxus, which made sense, but then when Suluk’s army showed up it appears that Asad’s forces pretty much turned and ran.
+Asad targeted Khuttal, a local Iranian statelet in the vicinity of modern Tajikistan that had supported Harith and the Turgesh, but Suluk came to his ally’s aid.
+Asad sent his baggage train, loaded with goodies looted from Khuttal, back toward the Oxus, but when Suluk’s army showed up it appears that Asad’s forces pretty much turned and ran.
 Suluk’s army defeated the Arab rearguard and then pursued the main body of the army across the river.
-But after failing to take the Arab encampment, he turned his attention to the nearby baggage train (hence the name), and his forces were able to take it after slaughtering most of the defenders.
+But after failing to take the Arab encampment, he turned his attention to the nearby baggage train (hence the name of the battle), and his forces were able to take it after slaughtering most of the defenders.

 Now that I think about it, this “Battle of the Baggage” isn’t really much of a battle, but what can you do?
 We’re here to talk about the aftermath, not the battle itself.